 16 Jul Last day of term is Friday 20th July, collection from St John's Cathedral at approximately 11.30am following our en… https://t.co/umg4Ba6JuF

 16 Jul Artist of the Week - 9 Romero making Jesus https://t.co/Fh1Xj0A2t9

 - FOSE need your help!

 - Download your copy today!

 Latest School Calendar Events

-School closed for the Summer Half Term (28th May - 1st June)
+School closed for the Summer Holiday (24th July - 31st August)

 10:00 am - 17 aug, 3:00 pm @ LLRC